alboz1/Simon-Game/README.md

 # Simon-Game
-This is a simon game built with html css and vanilla javascript.
+Simon game is a Freecodecamp project i made with html css and vanilla javascript.